Sunday, 20 February 2011

 Always ready to accept challenges in her career [AITRAAZ, YAKEEN, FASHION] and raising the bar with her performances, Priyanka accepts the challenge to portray ages from 21 to 65 in 7 KHOON MAAF.
 It must've been an arduous task to get the different age-groups right, but she proves her infinite acting potential yet again.
 Known to be an actress who stays true to every character that she is portraying, Priyanka delivers yet another sparkling, award worthy performance this time.
 There are several love-making sequences with her husbands and Priyanka has handled those [bold] sequences without inhibitions...
 Ideally, I would've given a two star rating for this film, but I am going ahead with an extra star for Priyanka Chopra's sterling performance!

-Other critics may not be so gushing, but they have liked PC.
+Other critics are not so gushing, but they have liked PC.
 Here are some more examples of critics' opinions about PC.

 Namrata Joshi on her blog on Outlook, writes: "Priyanka, confident but made to age abruptly with bad, patchy makeup... "